open/close all folders

 - Looney Tunes character Pepe Le Pew, of course.
-Ordinarily skunks don't stink except when they're actually spraying, which means Pepe stinks even by skunk standards.
+Ordinarily skunks don't stink except when they're actually spraying, which means that even for a skunk, Pepe really stinks.

-- This is Truth in Television.
-Everyone, with the exception of identical twins who share one, has their own unique scent.
+- This is Truth in Television—with the exception of identical twins (who share one), everybody has their own unique scent.

 - Generally, people who share a diet will find those of different diets to have a weird odor.

 - The reason for this, or at least one reason, is to prevent inbreeding.
 We don't want to bang our family not because we share blood, but because we know their scents.
 Wouldn't quite work if we all smelled the same.